 The level of spiciness really depends on the genetic characteristics of the variety as well as the environmental conditions.
 If you are unsure that a pepper might be spicy you can always bite the tip to see.
 Or you can enjoy it whole as part of a fun game of who can find the spicy pepper!

-Pimientos de Padron recipe, keep it simple
+Padron Peppers recipe, keep it simple

 The most typical way to cook Padron Peppers is by frying the entire pepper in olive oil and then topping it off with sea salt once finished cooking.